kuzand/PointNet/README.md

 ```

 ![vanilla_pointnet](https://user-images.githubusercontent.com/15230238/169559785-45b89b86-e74c-4d0b-85b4-c81d5bbccc33.svg)

-We note that in order for a PointNet to arbitrarily approximate any continuous set function, it is required to have a PointMLP with sufficiently large number of neurons [1].

 In addition to the permutation-invariance, it is desirable to have invariance to certain geometric transformations of the point-clouds.
 TNets...